JackCurtn/California-Housing-Price-Prediction/README.md

 # California-Housing-Price-Prediction
-Assignment as part of a Machine Learning module for Business Analytics at the University of Limerick
+Project as part of a Machine Learning module for Business Analytics at the University of Limerick

 This project involved creating a synthetic dataset and notably looking at a dataset containing prices of Californian Houses.